 Commissioner’s review and approval.

-As part of the annual process of establishing the evaluation work plan, the Evaluation Committee should prioritize studies emphasized under 16-245m)d)(4).
+As part of the annual process of establishing the evaluation work plan, the Evaluation Committee should prioritize studies emphasized under 16-245m(d)(4).
 Under the statute, four types of studies would be considered higher priority including: (1) impact evaluations, (2) process evaluations, (3) programs or measures that have not been studied or sufficiently addressed in existing studies, and (4) programs that account for a relatively high percentage of program spending.
 The Evaluation Committee shall also consider other types of studies as needed, e.g. market studies and other work that supports C&LM and program planning, PSD revision, and other objectives.
 In addition, in early years of the Plan, a study denoted “emerging issues” may be included in the Plan to be responsive to changing priorities and emerging issues.
 Studies that encourage or incorporate fast-feedback approaches are also encouraged.
 The Evaluation Committee shall also consider other criteria, including, the maximum number of studies that can be feasibly supervised / overseen by the Evaluation Administrators and reviewed by the Evaluation Committee, (Technical) Consultants and Program Administrators, and other criteria considered high priority by the Evaluation Committee.
 To the extent possible, the studies are scheduled to provide time to ensure that Program Administrators can effectively implement evaluation report recommendations for program improvements and PSD Updates.

 Members of the Program Administrators, Technical Consultants, Evaluation Administrator, and others participate in a process to develop the budget for evaluation.
 Voting members of the Board review and approve the budget for evaluation to be included in the set of budgets presented in the Three-year C&LM Plan and annual updates.
 The three-year C&LM Plan and annual updates are submitted to DEEP for the commissioner’s review and approval.
 The electric and gas Program Administrator representatives and the representative of a municipal electric energy cooperative are not voting members of the Board and may not vote on board plans, budgets, recommendations, actions or decisions regarding such evaluation budgets, program evaluations and the conduct of the evaluations.
 The Evaluation Administrator: